YosetPiedrahita-svg/YosetPiedrahita-svg/README.md

-# ¡Hola!
-Soy Yoset Piedrahita 👋
+# ¡Hi! i'm Yoset Piedrahita 👋

 Systems Engineering student focused on learning and becoming a Full-Stack Developer.
 ---